 The focus of our Interproduct reporting has remained on those ranges where our forecasts were now above the latest used value position.
-This month, 28 current ranges were considered, but in 7 cases it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see increases in used values in the near future.
-There are still a handful of ranges where the forecasts were marginally above used values at our monthly deadline, mainly due to used value reductions right at the end of the month, with limited time available for them to be completed in time for March publication.
+This month, 75 current ranges were considered, but in some cases it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see increases in used values in the near future.
+There are still a couple of ranges where the forecasts were marginally above used values at our monthly deadline, mainly due to used value reductions right at the end of the month, with limited time available for them to be completed in time for April publication.
 Some of the ranges below were also reforecast during last month's analysis, but we were forced to take further action as a result of changes in either trade or retail data (or both).
-This was a smaller number of ranges than we expected to need to be reviewed this month, partly because SUVs were all reviewed as part of the sector review.